 Recyclable Plastic - Quite simply, if the material can be processed and made into something else then it is recyclable.
 If a recycled product originally came from a non-renewable source like oil, then that can only be a good thing.
 The view is that it takes much less energy to make a product from recycled plastic rather than from virgin film.
 There is a good infrastructure in place in the UK for recycling all different types of materials, either through kerbside collections or at local recycling centres.

 Biodegradable Plastic - Biodegradable plastics are either made from the traditional petrochemical process, and include additives which make them break down more quickly in the presence of light, oxygen, heat or moisture, or they can be made from sustainable plant materials like corn starch or wood pulp.
 Biodegradable plastics made from petrochemicals will biodegrade in landfill although they can take longer than if they are exposed to the elements as they are often buried and without the light and oxygen they need to degrade.
-They can also leave harmful residues behind which means they are not suitable for composting.
 Biodegradable plastics are not easy to recycle and they shouldn't be mixed with non-biodegradable plastic in the recycling chain.

 Compostable Plastic - Compostable plastics or Bioplastics as they are also known, can also be labelled biodegradable but they are made from plant materials which mean when they break down they release their nutrients back into the soil, leaving nothing harmful behind and can therefore be composted.
 Some bioplastics will break down very quickly - even in a few weeks, however as they are biodegradable, they are difficult to recycle.
 In addition, not all bioplastics can be composted in a home environment and sometimes need very high temperatures, specific humidity or the presence of certain bacteria or fungi which can only be controlled in industrial composting plants.
 Similarly they can take a long time to degrade in landfill as they won't have the right conditions.
-Look out for the OK Compost Home mark, which lets you know that the film can be composted at home.
+Look out for the Home Compostable symbol which shows the film has been certified for home composting.

 Click here to see our new range of Compostable Clear Bags